 For a true getaway feel, I recommend checking out the abundance of Instagram-perfect A-frame cabins on Airbnb or VRBO.
 Many of these cabins offer outdoor fire pits, hot tubs, cozy gathering places and cast iron, wood-burning stoves ideal for warming up after a cold day or roasting marshmallows.

-For a rustic-chic abode close to town, check out the Cowlitz River Lodge.
+For a rustic-chic abode close to town and the wonderful Skate Creek Road, check out the Cowlitz River Lodge.
 The beautiful lodge-style hotel offers free Wi-Fi, continental breakfast, a Great Room and 31 guest suites.

 Food & Drink